Norfolk Steam Loco - restoring to service an iconic steam locomotive to run in Norfolk

 Cost: £30 for one year's membership

-You will get: our regular Newsletter (Note 1) about the locomotive and its progress through restoration, occasional “Members’ Special” trains (Note 3) once the loco is back in traffic, and the opportunity to join regular Loco Inspection Visits (Note 4) to our Yaxham base to see the restoration in progress, examine the loco and talk to those carrying out the work.
+You will get: our regular Newsletter (Note 1) about the locomotive and its progress through restoration, occasional “Members’ Special” trains (Note 3) once the loco is back in traffic, and the opportunity to visit our Yaxham base to see the restoration in progress, examine the loco and talk to those carrying out the work.

 Full Member